NowakArtur97/Global-Terrorism-API/client/README.md

 - Displaying a list of events with the possibility of sorting, filtering and paging
 - Charts with information about events and victims
 - Determining the user's location

-## To Do
+- Continuous integration and deployment with CircleCI

-- Adding targets/groups/etc.
+- Deploy on Heroku

 ## Status

-Project is: in progress
+Project is: finished

 ## Screenshots